 Oral presentations are scheduled for 15 minutes per talk: 11 minutes for speaking and 4 minutes for discussion and speaker transition.
 A two-minute warning will be issued at the 9-minute mark.

-Audio-visual equipment provided will include laptop PCs and Macs and an LCD projector.
-There is no option for dual-screen presentations.
+Audio-visual equipment provided will include PC and Mac laptops and an LCD projector.
+There is no option for dual-screen presentation.

 Speaker-Ready Room —